John Kerry Complains Donald Trump Ruined Iran Deal

 “In 2016, we defused deep disagreements with Iran over prisoners and averted conflict when American sailors inadvertently entered Iranian waters and were detained by Iranian forces,” he wrote.

-Kerry accused Trump of alienating American allies in the Middle East and acting “recklessly” without a strategy.
+The failed 2004 Democrat presidential candidate accused Trump of alienating American allies in the Middle East and acting “recklessly” without a strategy.

 “We have been left with an incoherent Iran and Iraq policy that has made the region more dangerous and put Americans at greater risk,” he wrote.